Volunteer In Mozambique

 - State whether your trip will be funded by yourself or whether you will be fund raising for it.
 Tax receipting for short term trips will only be considered on a case by case basis should the short term team have board approval and fit with Revenue Canada charitable guidelines.

-- Read the Short Term Policy Manual (click pdf to the right) and confirm that you accept its terms.
+- Read the Short Term Policy Manual (in menu above labeled “PDF Forms for download”) and confirm that you accept its terms.
 You will be required to sign this as part of the application process.

 - Once your trip dates have been coordinated with the field, you will be required to: